abinit/abinit/doc/tutorial/index.md

 Inside a theme, there are also subsets of tutorials indicated with a light contour.
 They are logically related to each other, and usually to be done one after the other.
 Otherwise, advanced tutorials usually do not have mutual dependencies.
-There are however two exceptions : the GW1 tutorial is a prerequisite for the paral_MBPT tutorial, while the lattice_wannier tutorial is a prerequisite for the lwf_model tutorial.
+There are however three exceptions : the GW1 tutorial is a prerequisite for the paral_MBPT tutorial, the parallelism tutorial is a prerequisite for the U_calc_LR tutorial, while the lattice_wannier tutorial is a prerequisite for the lwf_model tutorial.